What is the Coventry Joint Strategic Needs Assessment (JSNA)?

 Having overall good connection levels does not mean that residents have the capacity to access fast broadband or can afford it.

-The Digital Exclusion Risk Index (DERI) tool, developed by Greater Manchester Combined Authority, models the likelihood of digital exclusion for all small neighborhoods (LSOAs) in England by creating an overall score based on number of metrics measuring the risk factors of demography, deprivation, and broadband availability.
+The Digital Exclusion Risk Index (DERI) tool, developed by Greater Manchester Combined Authority, models the likelihood of digital exclusion for all small neighbourhoods (LSOAs) in England by creating an overall score based on number of metrics measuring the risk factors of demography, deprivation, and broadband availability.
 For each area they give a score between 0 and 10 where 0 represents a low risk of exclusion and 10 a high risk.
 This data shows a mixed picture for the area, with overall slightly higher than average risk scores compared to the Coventry average.
 Tile Hill neighbourhoods have scores above the average for the city, the neighbourhood ‘Tile Hill Lane South- Gravel Hill’ has a score of 3.14.
-The neighbourhood ‘Tile Hill North - Jardine Delius’ has a digital exclusion risk score of 3.80 and it is the highest score in this area and amongst the higher scores in the city and amongst the highest 20% of neighborhoods in England in terms of digital exclusion risk scores.
+The neighbourhood ‘Tile Hill North - Jardine Delius’ has a digital exclusion risk score of 3.80 and it is the highest score in this area and amongst the higher scores in the city and amongst the highest 20% of neighbourhoods in England in terms of digital exclusion risk scores.

 There is another measure of digital exclusion, the Internet User Classification 2018 data set from the Economic and Social Research Council, which used a number of statistics to classify each LSOA in Great Britain into 10 different types according to the internet use and engagement of its residents.
 The neighbourhood ‘Tile Hill North - Jardine Delius’ was classified as ‘e-Withdrawn’, the type that is least engaged with the internet.
 The areas of Coventry that were given this classification were typically those with higher levels of multiple deprivation.
 The other neighbourhoods in Tile Hill are classified as ‘Passive and Uncommitted Users’ the type with the 7th highest levels of engagement out of 10 types.